Taschi120/bulkgpxviewer/README.md

 ![Screenshot](https://github.com/Taschi120/bulkgpxviewer/blob/master/github-resources/screenshot_01.png?raw=true)

-This is a small Java program for displaying multiple GPX tracks recorded by a GPS receiver and / or smartphone app.
+This is a small program for displaying multiple GPX tracks recorded by a GPS receiver and / or smartphone app.
 It can be used, for example, to display an archive of your bike trips, roadtrips, hiking trips or other sports activities.
 Uses map data from OpenStreetMap.

 Available languages are English and German.